2024 United Kingdom general election: 22–29 May

 On 24 May, the Conservatives proposed setting up a Royal Commission to consider a form of mandatory national service.
 It would be made up of two streams for 18-year-olds to choose from, either 'community volunteering' by volunteering with organisations such as the NHS, fire service, ambulance, search and rescue, and critical local infrastructure, or 'military training' in areas like logistics and cyber security.
-Former Labour leader Jeremy Corbyn announced on 24 May he was running as an independent in Islington North against a Labour candidate, and was thus expelled from the party.
+Former Labour leader Jeremy Corbyn announced on 24 May he was standing as an independent in Islington North against a Labour candidate, and was thus expelled from the party.

 On 27 May, Starmer made a keynote speech on security and other issues.
 On 28 May, the Conservatives pledged a "Triple Lock Plus" where the personal income tax allowance for pensioners would always stay higher than the state pension.
 Davey went paddleboarding on Lake Windermere in the marginal constituency of Westmorland and Lonsdale, highlighting the release of sewage in waterways.
 He pledged to abolish Ofwat and introduce a new water regulator to tackle the situation, in addition to proposing a ban on bonuses for chief executives of water companies.
 Starmer was in West Sussex and emphasised his small town roots in his first big campaign speech.

 On 29 May, Labour's Wes Streeting promised a 18-week NHS waiting target within five years of a Labour government.
 Labour also pledged to double the number of NHS scanners in England.
 On the same day Starmer denied that Diane Abbott had been blocked as a candidate amid differing reports.
 Abbott had been elected as a Labour MP, but had been suspended from the parliamentary party for a brief period.
 There was controversy about further Labour Party candidate selections, with several candidates on the left of the party being excluded.
 Abbott said she had been barred from standing as a Labour Party candidate at the election, but Starmer later said she would be "free" to stand as a Labour candidate.